 Federal vs. State Drug Crimes

-Columbia Drug Crimes Attorney: Nearly 20 Years of Experience
+Columbia Drug Crimes Attorney: Over 20 Years of Experience

 If you are facing state or federal drug charges, whether drug possession or trafficking, the consequences will be severe.
 However, a good attorney can argue for minimum sentencing.
-With nearly 20 years of experience on his hands and time spent as a former prosecutor, attorney Marion M. Moses will develop a personalized and results-driven approach to build your defense.
+With over 20 years of experience on his hands and time spent as a former prosecutor, attorney Marion M. Moses will develop a personalized and results-driven approach to build your defense.
 Penalties for any drug crime could range from minor consequences at the state level to severe ones at the federal level, so it will be important to have an experienced attorney who can identify the gravity of your charge.

 What Is Considered a Federal Drug Crime?

 Federal drug charges may occur in a few situations, such as if the drugs in question crossed state lines, if a federal agent made the arrest, or if the arrest resulted from federal surveillance.
 Local authorities on occasion also transfer cases to federal prosecution when they lack the resources or expertise to handle on their own.

 The main factors that influence the charges and sentencing for federal drug crimes are: